Ranjit Lall

 I am an Associate Professor of International Political Economy in the Department of Politics and International Relations and a Fellow of St John's College at the University of Oxford.

 My research focuses on the political economy of international cooperation, development, and technological change.
-My book Making International Institutions Work seeks to understand why some international institutions perform better than others.
+My book Making International Institutions Work examines why some international institutions perform better than others.
 I also have methodological interests in machine learning and the analysis of missing data.

 selected publications